smartSDH: An Experimental Study of Mechanism Based Building Control: Model

-The interpretation is that the nominal outcome would be the chosen outcome in the absence of our mechanism; this serves as the `outside option'.
-When we enforce ex-post individual rationality, this means that every user is better off when the mechanism is implemented, as opposed to when the mechanism doesn't exist at all.
+The interpretation is that the nominal outcome (outside option) would be the chosen outcome in the absence of our mechanism.
+When we enforce ex-post individual rationality, this means that every user is better off when the mechanism is implemented, as opposed to when the mechanism does not exist at all.

 It's important to note that this is a deviation from typical applications of the VCG mechanism.
 In smartSDH, a user cannot `walk away' from their shared office space; rather, we have to ensure that their utility increases as a result of our mechanism's deployment.
 From a technical perspective, the important distinction is that the utility of the outside option depends on the user's type; this is what necessitates modification at a theoretical level.